jon-hanson/parsecj/README.md

 where `p` and `q` are parsers, `a` is a parse result, and `f` a function from a parse result to a parser.

-The first two laws tell us that `retn` is the identity the `bind` operation.
+The first two laws tell us that `retn` is the identity of the `bind` operation.
 The third law tells us that when we have three parser expressions being combined with `bind`, the order in which the expressions are evaluated has no effect on the result.
 This becomes relevant when using the fluent chaining,